Palmatum

 Dwarf Japanese Maples are also actually a group in the Palmatum species but I'm giving it its own section here, due to its unique use in smaller areas and gardens.They have various leaf colors, forms and habits.
 All Dwarf Japanese Maple trees are under six feet at maturity, with some as small as twelve inches.
 Many have a compact bushy look.

-Prices for one gallons start at a very reasonable $25
+One gallons start at a reasonable $55

 Conifers